mace-torch

 class.

-We also provide two convenience functions to the recently trained MACE-MP
+We also provide convenience functions to access the recently trained MACE-MP

 and MACE-OFF